racker/service-registry-docs/Concepts.md

 # Concepts

-## Session

-Sessions give clients the ability to manage persistent context for one or more services.
-This context is then used for other operations.
-The client is responsible for sending heartbeats to maintain the session.

-If a session is not heartbeated in the defined timeout interval, the session is considered dead.
-All of its child Service objects are deleted, and a `services.timeout` event is inserted into the events feed.

 ## Service

 A service represents an instance of a long running process on your server.
-Each service belongs to a single session which must be periodically heartbeated to indicate that the session and its services are still alive.
+The client is responsible for sending heartbeats to indicate that the service is still alive.

+If a service is not heartbeated in the defined timeout interval, the service is considered dead.
+When this happens, Service object is deleted and a `service.timeout` event is inserted into the events feed.

 Some example services include:

 * API server instance
 * Apache instance
 * MySQL instance
-* Java application instance
 * ZNC instance

-Usually a single session will have a single service associated with it, but in some cases you may want to have multiple services associated with a single session.
-An example of this would be a Java application with 2
-threads:

-* thread 1 - exposes a HTTP interface and listens on port 8000
-* thread 2 - exposes a Thrift interface and listens in port 9000

-In this scenario, when a whole process dies, both of the threads go away, which means that you can model it by having a single session with two services associated with it (one per thread).
+* Long running Python / Ruby / Java application instance

 ## Configuration